-The doors lock automatically after exceeding 15 km/h (10 mph).
-The rear lid locks automatically after exceeding 6 km/h (4 mph).
+The doors will lock automatically if the speed of 15 km/h (9 mph) is exceeded.
+The rear lid will lock automatically if the speed of 6 km/h (4 mph) is exceeded.

 If the vehicle is stopped and any of its doors open, when starting again and exceeding the mentioned speed, all doors will lock again.